Wild Birds Unlimited

 “Jason’s Deli has been in business since 1976 and our founder, Joe Tortorice, was always such a positive example for us which set the tone for our strong culture,” said Michele Kemplay, Director of Human Resources for Jason’s Deli.
 “He believed in a set of core values and taught us the concept of Servant Leadership.
 We believe if we serve others and help people get what they want they will thrive and, in turn, the company will thrive.
 We set that tone on the company level and then it’s up to each Managing Partner to set that tone in his/her deli.”

 While Jason’s and Wild Birds Unlimited have had their share of staffing challenges, the companies have maintained extremely high levels of employee engagement right through the pandemic.
-In fact, both Jason’s Deli and Wild Birds Unlimited were named a 2021 Franchising@WORK award finalist for the second year in a row for their outstanding employee engagement.
+In fact, both Jason’s Deli and Wild Birds Unlimited were named a 2021 Franchising at Work award finalist for the second year in a row for their outstanding employee engagement.

 The battle over top talent will continue for the foreseeable future, but many franchise companies are well positioned to win.
-Learn more about the 2021 Franchising@WORK project and how to benchmark your company’s employee engagement system-wide here.
+Learn more about the 2021 Franchising at Work project and how to benchmark your company’s employee engagement system-wide here.

 This article originally appeared in Franchise Update, September 2021 issue.